SuperSonicSites/Holloway/content/en/_index.md

 # Hero Header Section

 heading0: "We Offer"
-heading1: "The Best service in microblading and cosmetic tattooing"
+heading1: "The Best service in microblading, cosmetic & traditional tattooing"
 heading2: "Get your free consultation"

 # About Section